Marathon Pace Chart (KM) + Calculator

 How to use a marathon pace chart (KM)

-Best for: first marathoners and anyone making their first pacing plan.
+Best for: first marathoners and planning.

 Even splits vs negative splits